kaicarver/clock/README.md

 > Now things become a bit more difficult when you want to implement your first class component (React Container).
 You will probably get compiler errors because of not declared types definitions of props and state.

+[Later...]

+Um, can't yet get a single thing to compile...

+Noted, in Twitter thread for announcement that create-react supports TS...:

+> Alan Shortis
+@alanshortis
+·
+Oct 21, 2018<br/>
+Replying to
+@brunolemos
+@dan_abramov
+and 4 others<br/>
+> It’s becoming clear that I’m going to have to learn typescript soon.
+Sometimes the heap of things to learn feels insurmountable.

+> Dan Abramov
+@dan_abramov
+·
+Oct 21, 2018<br/>
+Why though?
+Like, I wouldn’t even look at it unless I needed it.
+We’re adding it because people want it, not because we’re endorsing it

+> Babak
+@babakness
+·
+Oct 22, 2018<br/>
+Why do you dislike Typescript?
+I find that it’s particularly useful for FP.
+A nice example is the fp-ts library.

+>
+> Dan Abramov
+@dan_abramov
+·
+Oct 22, 2018<br/>
+I don’t like FP that much and I also feel like TS code is too heavy on annotations

+Time to search around some more?
+Or just follow Dan Abramov's advice?

 ## Available Scripts